sass/sass/doc-src/SASS_CHANGELOG.md

   by default.
 If you need the current working directory to be available, set `SASS_PATH=.` in your shell's environment.

+* Sass will now throw an error when a list of pairs is passed to a map function.

 * `index()` now returns `null` rather than `false` if the value isn't found in the list.